Muhamad Akmal Saleh

-Muhamad Akmal bin Saleh (محمد اکمال صالح, /ms/; born 2 July 1988) is a Malaysian politician and doctor who has served as Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh since April 2023 for the second term and under former Chief Minister Sulaiman Md Ali from November 2021 to March 2023 for the first term as well as a Member of the Malacca State Legislative Assembly (MLA) for Merlimau since November 2021.
-He is a member of the United Malays National Organisation (UMNO), a component party of the BN coalition.
+Muhamad Akmal bin Saleh (محمد اکمال صالح, /ms/; born 2 July 1988) is a Malaysian politician and doctor who has served as Member of the Malacca State Legislative Assembly (MLA) for Merlimau since November 2021.
+He served as Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh from April 2023 to his resignation in January 2026 for the second term and under former Chief Minister Sulaiman Md Ali from November 2021 to March 2023 for the first term as well as a He is a member of the United Malays National Organisation (UMNO), a component party of the BN coalition.
 He has served as the 15th Youth Chief of UMNO and Division Chief of UMNO Jasin since March 2023.

 Early life and education

 Muhamad Akmal bin Saleh was born in Merlimau, Malacca, Malaysia.
 He received his early education at SMK Dato' Abdul Rahman Ya'akob, Merlimau, Malacca and Sekolah Tuanku Abdul Rahman, Ipoh, Perak.
 Then, he got higher education at Melaka Matriculation College for a year before continuing his studies at Russian State Medical University in the field of medicine.